How Tracker works

 A project can include any type of job with fixed goals and deadlines.

-Use projects in Tracker to combine issues that have a shared goal that needs to be completed by the specified deadline.
+Use projects in Tracker to combine issues that have a common goal to be completed within a given deadline.
 You can set a deadline and assign a responsible employee for any project.
 Projects can include issues from different queues.

 Use issue decomposition to determine the workload that needs to be sorted out for a project to be completed or for a new version of a product to be released.